Skip to content

 WELCOME

-In my career, I’ve been a writer, product creator, QA tester, CEO, photographer, coder, marketer, designer, art director, videographer, community manager, strategist and new business developer.
-I pride myself on results.
+In my career, I’ve been a product manager, technical writer, QA tester, CEO, photographer, coder, marketer, designer, art director, videographer, community manager, strategist and new business developer.
+I pride myself on results and thrive in bringing order to ambiguity.

-I’m currently a product leader at Asana, where I’m working on their permissions and access control system, and learning how a product-led company does product.
-It’s been extremely rewarding to learn their process, systems, and comparing that to where I learned process at Walmart.com (the king of process!).
+I was a product manager at Asana, building roles and permissions, where I led a team working on permissions and the access control system.
+Because Asana is interdependent and features cannot be isolated from each other, I navigated extensive approval processes to ship 3 new features on sensitive products reaching 147,000 customers and millions of users in 200+ countries.
+It was fascinating how a product-led company ran product.
+It was extremely rewarding to learn their process, systems, and comparing that to where I learned process at Walmart.com (the king of process!).

-I got into product and became a senior product manager at OneLogin.
-I worked with a group of product owners, founders, and generally great humans that can only be described as rockstars.
-I earned a place among them by learning, staying humble, and general GSD, and I’m very proud of that.
+I first got into product management and became a senior product manager at OneLogin, an identity and access management company, optimizing their administrator portal and working with data reporting.
+I worked with a group of engineers, founders, and generally great humans that can only be described as rockstars.
+We shipped delegated administration, where an admin could specify exactly what kinds of access others could have, which earned us big praise from our enterprise customers like Airbus, Tesco, and Uber.
+I’d characterize my time at OneLogin as continuously learning, doing hard things, staying humble, and general getting-it-done, and I’m very proud of that – we earned a Leader place in the Gartner Magic Quadrant.
 Also, I learned how cool and fun cybersecurity is!

 I also wrote, photographed, and created dozens of creative blog articles to teach kids STEM – many featuring my daughter’s tiny hands (see below).